kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 By deducting investment into property and equipment, we arrive at **$45bn of free cash flow.
 Free cash flow is one of the most crucial cash flow metrics, showing how much cash can Microsoft generate**.
 Everything that visualization above shows below the Free Cash Flow part is about how Microsoft spends its free cash flow.

-Just be aware that this is "standard" way and in my view not so great way how to calculate "Free Cash Flow".
-If you really want more proper number about how much "free" cash Microsoft has after investing we need to adjust Free cash flow for investing done throug leasing.
-And if you want o current free cash flow to estimate future one, you also need to adjust for stock-compansation.
-If we do all this adjustments Microsoft Free Cash Flow would be 34bn in 2020 and not 45.
+Just be aware that this is a "standard" way and not so great one how to calculate "Free Cash Flow".
+If you really want a more proper number about how much "free" cash Microsoft has after investing, we need to adjust free cash flow for investing done through leasing.
+And if you want a current free cash flow to estimate future one, you also need to adjust for stock-compansation.
+If we do all these adjustments Microsoft Free Cash Flow would be $34bn in 2020 and not $45bn.

 Let's ignore the smaller items and focus on the three main ways how Microsoft used its $45bn (or $34bn adjusted)